ibm-ecosystem-engineering/Watson-NLP/MLOps/reserve-openshift-sandbox/readme.md

 ![Step 5](images/step5.png)

-### Step 6: When the enviroment is ready, you will receive an email like below.
+### Step 6: When the enviroment is ready, you will receive an email like below

 ![Step 6](images/step6.png)